Working with mental health

 So taking that into account and the fact that you can have a mental health sick day there’s something that needs to be cleared up.
 Most work places in the UK need you to be off for more than 5 days until you can get sick pay.
 You might even need a doctors note.
 Thankfully mental health is a big thing which is finally being taken seriously in the UK and doctors are happy to help, mine is amazing.

-So taking all that into account you’re able to take time off for mental health.
+So you’re able to take time off for mental health.
 If you take more than 5 days off and need more time off you’re going to be able to get sick pay and it’s important that you go and talk to your doctor about it because suffering from mental health long term can be damamging for your health and your finances if you’re having to take time off of work.